skynet64/gen_logger/README.md

 # Why

 When writing an erlang library, the logger is usally application-dependent.
-For exmaple, [emqttc](https://github.com/emqtt/emqttc) library is used in application with 'lager' logger:
+For exmaple, [emqttc] (https://github.com/emqtt/emqttc) library used in application with 'lager' logger:

 ```
 {ok, C} = emqttc:start_link([{host, "localhost"}, {logger, lager}]).